Medina07P/Medina07P/README.md

 About me
 </b>

-- A passionate Back-end developer
+- A passionate fullstack developer
 - I love cybersecurity
 - Currently in my fifth semester of Systems Engineering
 - Skilled in Python and Java